 The TPC supports the technical programme of the Annual Conference and other EAGE conferences, workshops, meetings etc. It also supports the technical programme of other events in which the EAGE is involved.
 The work of the TPC comprises the acquisition, evaluation, selection and programming of oral and poster papers, workshops, field trips, etc. and assistance to the Board in the long-term development of the Technical Programme.

 - Local Advisory Committees on Annual Conferences (LAC)

 A LAC is established two years ahead of each EAGE Annual Conference.
 The LAC is consulted as appropriate on other matters relating to the organisation of the Annual Conference.
 The LAC assists with topic selection and organisation of special sessions, workshops, field trips and short courses at the Conference.

 The Board appoints the Chair, who subsequently forms the Committee.
 It has representatives from various sections of industry and academia who are preferably, but not necessarily, members of EAGE.
-Certain members of the EAGE TPC are also members of an LAC for coordination of the technical programme.
+Certain members of the EAGE TPC are also members of a LAC for coordination of the technical programme.
 The secretary of the LAC acts as its focal point and communicates with the EAGE Office.
-It reports to the Board and fully cooperates with the Board and the EAGE Conference staff.
+It reports to the Board through the vice-president and fully cooperates with the Board and the EAGE Conference staff.

 - Research Committee (RC)

 The Chair of the RC is elected by the RC members and serves for a period of two years, renewable once for a maximum tenure of four years.
 The RC Chair is an experienced, active member of the RC.